-- A. The sitting Senate class will identify the vacant college's ASUA recognized college leadership club. - B. The ASUA recognized student college leadership club will conduct a nomination process through applications and send at least 2 Candidates to ASUA Senate for possible appointment to the College Senate Specific Seat.
+- A. The sitting Senate class will identify the vacant college's ASUA recognized college leadership club. - B. The ASUA recognized student college leadership club will conduct a nomination process through applications and send at least 2 Candidates to ASUA Senate for possible appointment to the College Senate Specific Seat. - a.
+The candidate must meet the requirements as in the ASUA Elections Code Article V Candidacy & Candidate Information Section 1 Candidate Requirements - C. The sitting ASUA Senate will conduct interviews with the nominated Candidates that come from the ASUA recognized student leadership club.

-- a.
-The candidate must meet the requirements as in the ASUA Elections Code Article V Candidacy & Candidate Information Section 1 Candidate Requirements - C. The sitting ASUA Senate will conduct interviews with the nominated Candidates that come from the ASUA recognized student leadership club. - i.
-Interview panel will consists of the following seven people.
-The ASUA Elections Commissioner, The ASUA Diversity Director, two senators, EVP, and the Assistant Dean of Student Governance & Programs - Questions are determined in collaboration between the seven stated panelist and to have final approval from the Assistant Dean of Student Governance & Programs - iii.
-The candidate selected will then be approved by the ASUA President and voted in by the ASUA Senate - D. This process must be completed by the end of the same academic year which the College Senate seat was left vacant after the election cycle.
+- D. Interview panel will consist of the following four people The Executive Vice President, ASUA Senate President, ASUA Senate Whip and the Assistant Dean of Student Governance & Programs - E. Questions are determined in collaboration between the four stated panelist and to have final approval from the Assistant Dean of Student Governance & Programs - F. The candidate selected will then be approved by the ASUA President and voted in by the ASUA Senate - G. This process must be completed by the end of the same academic year which the College Senate seat was left vacant after the election cycle.